These policies relate to short courses and Industry Certificates.

 If you identify as Indigenous, please contact the team at firstname.lastname@example.org.

 If an applicant wishes to cancel their enrolment for a short course or industry certificate due to changing circumstances, they must do so in writing by email to email@example.com as soon as possible.

 AFTRS will refund all or part of an applicant’s fees in the following circumstances:

 15 days or more prior to course enrolment closing date

 A 100% refund will be provided to applicants withdrawing from a course 15 days or more prior to course commencement.

 Between 24 hours and 14 Days Prior to Course enrolment closing date

 Should an applicant withdraw from a course during this period they will be entitled to a 50% refund of the total course cost.

-24 hours or less from Course Commencement
+24 hours or less from enrolment closing date

 In very exceptional circumstances, a refund may be provided within these timeframes, at the discretion of the Divisional Director.
 Please note, exceptional circumstances do not include changing work arrangements.